-- 7. Accept the License.
+- Accept the License.
 Then allow the Secret Server upgrade to complete.
 Note: The Upgrade TMS step may say it was successful, or it may say it wasn't.
 Please ignore this message and continue to follow the steps below: - 8.
-Open the C:\ProgramData\ folder - 1.
-Right-click on the NugetCache folder and select Properties. - 2.
+Open the C:\ProgramData\ folder - Right-click on the NugetCache folder and select Properties. - 2.
 Click on the Security tab. - 3.
 Click the Advanced button. - 4.
 Check the Replace all child object permission entries with inheritable permission entries from this object checkbox

-- 5. Click the OK and Yes - 9.
-Navigate to the TMS web folder (C:\inetpub\www.roo\\TMS\), right-click and open with, e.g. Notepad > Run as Administrator the web.config file - 1.
-Update the "value" field of this item <add key="nugetsource:SolutionCentre" value="http://tmsnuget.thycotic.com/nuget/" /> to C\ProgramData\NugetCache\\ Such as <add key="nugetsource:SolutionCentre" value="C\ProgramData\NugetCache\" /> - 2.
-Save the web.config file. - 3.
-Recycle the TMS app pools. - 10.
-Navigate to https://<awbenrer-/TMS/Setup/ProduciOptions/ShowProducts The TMS setup page requires authentication with a Windows account that is a Local Administrator of the Web Server - 11.
+- 5. Click the OK and Yes. - 9.
+Navigate to the TMS web folder (C:\inetpub\wwwroot\TMS\), right-click and open with, e.g. Notepad > Run as Administrator the web.config file - 1.
+Update the "value" field of this item <add key="nuget:source:SolutionCentre" value="nttp://tmsnuget.thycotic.com/nuget" /> to C:\ProgramData\NugetCache\, such as <add key="nuget:source:SolutionCentre" value="C:\ProgramData\NugetCache\" /> - 2.
+Save the web.config file. - 10.
+Navigate to https://webserver>/TMS/Setup/ProductOptions/ShowProducts The TMS setup page requires authentication with a Windows account that is a Local Administrator of the Web Server. - 11.
 You should see new products available in the products list.
 Click the Install/Upgrade Products button. - 12.
 Select the products you wish to upgrade or install, and follow the steps to finish the installation.
 If one of the products fails to install, please repeat these last two steps.
-You may encounter an issue with an error of "Version Store out of Memory" this is transient and re-starting the upgrade will fix it.
-If you encounter any additional errors, please contact Thycotic Technical Support for assistance.
+You may encounter an issue with an error of "Version Store out of Memory" - this is transient and re-starting the upgrade will fix it.
+If you encounter any additional errors, please contact Delinea Technical Support for assistance.